jeremy-daily/SSS2/README.md

   **SOFT,** Display the firmware version running on the SSS2 unit.

   **J1708,X** Set the streaming of J1708 traffic to  1 = straming on or 0 = streaming off.
 The format of the displayed messages are ```J1708 Milliseconds MID PID DATA OK``` where OK is the result of the checksum.

+  **RELOAD,** Resets the threads that send CAN messages.

+  **TIME,X** Sets the time on the SSS2 to _X_, where _X_ the UNIX timestamp (number of seconds from 1 Jan 1970).
+If _X_ is omitted, then the current time is returned in a human readable form.

+  **GETTIME,** Displays the time on the SSS2 as a UNIX timestamp (number of seconds from 1 Jan 1970).

+  **LIN,X** Toggles the streaming display of LIN messages.
+This streams the data on the LIN bus to the USB Serial.
+The value of X is binary: 0 = stop streaming message. or 1 = start streaming messages.

+  **SENDLIN,X**  Toggles the build in LIN message for a shifter lever on DDEC13 ECUs.
+The value of X is binary: 0 = disable LIN or 1 = enable LIN.

+  **CANSEND,message** Send a 1 time CAN message with the following structure for _message_: C,XXXX,YYYY

+  _C_ is the channel number, 0 = CAN0 and 1 = CAN1

+  _XXXX_ is the CAN ID in hex.
+If XXXX is greater than 0x7FF, then it will use an extended id.
+The most significant bit of the UINT32 is masked away, so if you want an 29-bit ID with a value of 5, then enter the ID field as '80000005'.
+For an 11-bit ID, just use '5'.

+  _YYYY_ are the message data in an even number hex digits (up to 16 nibble characters).

   **SM,name,i,n,j,c,p,d,t,e,ID,DLC,b1,b2,b3,b4,b5,b6,b7,b8** Setup a CAN message with the fiollowing arguments.
 All arguments are required.